pycroscopy/pyUSID/docs/data_format.rst

   In fact, Nexus, NetCDF, and even `Matlab's .mat <https://www.mathworks.com/help/matlab/import_export/mat-file-versions.html>`_ files are actually (now) just custom flavors of HDF5 thereby validating the statement that HDF5 is the **unanimous the file format of choice**
 * The `DREAM.3D <http://dream3d.bluequartz.net/binaries/Help/DREAM3D/nativedream3d.html>`_ is yet another group that uses HDF5
   as the base container to store their data.
-We are currently evaluating compatibility with and feasibility of their data model.
+We are currently evaluating compatibility with and feasibility of their data schema.

 We found that `HDF5 <http://extremecomputingtraining.anl.gov/files/2015/03/HDF5-Intro-aug7-130.svg>`_, works best for us compared to the alternatives.
-Hence, we have implemented the **USID** model into the HDF5 file format and such file will be referred to as **h5USID** files.
+Hence, we have implemented the **USID** schema into the HDF5 file format and such file will be referred to as **h5USID** files.

 We acknowledge that it is nearly impossible to find the perfect file format and HDF5 too has its fair share of drawbacks.
 One common observation among file formats is that a file format optimized for the cloud or cluster computing often does